bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 This virtual host is the one that will be used for our reverse proxy.
 The first thing we did is specify a `ServerName` so that our server will only accept requests with that name set in the `Host` part of the HTTP header.

-Next we've configured 2 `ProxyPass`, one for the api and the second for the static website.
+Next we've configured 2 `ProxyPass`, one for the API and the second for the static website.
 Their purpose is to redirect the requests to the correct server.
 If they start by `/api/`, they'll will be redirected to the dynamic HTTP server otherwise, they'll be redirected to the static HTTP server.

 > Note: There's one big issue with this configuration.
 It's that we've "hard coded" the IP addresses of our servers.
 This is a problem because we do not know what addresses docker will give to our servers.